gitanasshaikh/TrackTally_Manager/README.md

 # TrackTally - Manager 💸

 **TrackTally** is a desktop-based expense tracking application built using Java Swing and MySQL.
-It allows users to add, view, delete, and export their daily expenses in both PDF and Excel formats.
+It allows users to Add, View, Delete, and export their daily expenses in both PDF and Excel formats.

 ## 🚀 Features